 - Would prefer to limit responsibilities

-We may admittedly be a bit biased here, but we believe that great software is born in collaboration between the client and the team.
+Providing IT staff augmentation services, we may admittedly be a bit biased here, but we believe that great software is born in collaboration between the client and the development team.
 Working with a team you've hired yourself puts you in the driver's seat in terms of product development, communication, and team management.
 It makes the process predictable and transparent, so that the client always knows what they will receive and when.
 This is not to say that outsourcing won't be a fit but when it's all said and done, now that you have all of the information, that’s a decision you'll have to make on your own.